 Excellence in sport management education at the undergraduate level requires coverage of the key content areas of sport management - the Common Professional Component (CPC).
-The CPC topic areas, as outlined below, should be adequately covered within the content of undergraduate sport management programs (associate's and bachelor's degrees).
+The CPC topic areas, as outlined below, should be adequately covered within the content of undergraduate sport management programs (bachelor's degrees).
+Content for associate's degrees (transfer or terminal degree) must include content from areas A. Foundations and B. Functions.
+All other areas are optional.
 Evaluation of the "balance" within the sub-areas is based on the sport management academic unit's mission to allow maximum flexibility.
 For clarification of each content area, see "Definitions" in this section.